dexie/dexie-website/docs/DexieErrors/Dexie.PrematureCommitError.md

 In this trivial sync-sample, the fetch() API is only called from outside the transaction.
 The sample applies also to XMLHttpRequest, jQuery Ajax and any other asynchronic API except the Dexie API.

+### Dexie.waitFor()

+You can also keep a transaction alive using [Dexie.waitFor()](http://dexie.org/docs/Dexie/Dexie.waitFor()) within a transaction, but I would only recommend it when using definitive short-lived operations, such as the crypto API - and avoid using it on ajax calls as they may take long time to complete - and your transaction would be locked for a long time if so.

 ### Parallel transactions

 It's also OK to run several different database transactions in parallell.
 Transactions are maintained using [zones](/docs/Promise/Promise.PSD).